 We get tons of questions from prospective students and parents, so we’ve tried to list some of the most common questions and answers below.
 Still have a question after reading?
 We’d love to answer – don’t hesitate to contact us!

 This is the question that we receive most often and there is no set answer.
-In the past few summers, participants have ranged from recreational athletes to varsity soccer players to competitive swimmers to All American athletes, so their training needs and routines varied significantly.
-Students also join STRIVE programs from all over the country, meaning that their school calendars (and therefore training schedules) begin and build at very different times.
-So the mileage/training that you do during a STRIVE trip will depend on your personal training goals, your individual fitness level and abilities, and your adjustment to the altitude.
-All of our group leaders are experienced and knowledgeable in the realm of athletics and coaching.
-Before the trip, we will be in close contact to make sure that each student athlete has an appropriate training regimen.
+In the past few summers, participants have ranged from recreational athletes to varsity soccer players to competitive swimmers to All American runners, so their training needs and routines have varied significantly.
+Students also join STRIVE programs from all over the world, meaning that their school calendars (and therefore training schedules) begin and build at very different times.
+So the training that you do during a STRIVE trip will depend on your personal goals, your individual fitness level and abilities, and your adjustment to the altitude.
+All of our group leaders and coaches are experienced and knowledgeable in the realm of athletics and coaching.
+Before and in the first days of the trip, we will be in close contact to make sure that each student athlete has an appropriate training regimen.

 Yes.
-Upon request completion of the program we will provide each participant with a certificate indicating the number of community service hours.
+Upon request, at the completion of the program we will provide each participant with a certificate indicating the number of community service hours served.
 If you need a specific school form completed, please forward it to us and we will document your hours as required.

 At STRIVE, the safety of all our participants is our first concern.
-All of our group leaders are fully trained in CPR and first aid and have a full first aid/medical kit on hand at all times.
+All of our group leaders are fully trained in CPR and First Aid and have a full first aid/medical kit on hand at all times.
 In the case of more serious issues, there are hospitals near the areas we’re based.
-The STRIVE tuition fee includes medical insurance, including a medical evacuation policy if necessary (for the Peru program the insurance comes with the required ISIC).
-For Kenya, STRIVE also provides political and security evacuation insurance.
+Each STRIVE participant is required to provide proof of emergency medical and evacuation insurance prior to the start of the program.
 For all programs, students are registered with the US Embassy before travel begins.

 The short answer is “no”.
 Our programs take place entirely at high altitudes where Zika is not present.
 For more info, read this longer post which includes links to CDC, etc.